Owata: History

 The song has a fairly long history prior to its official release.
 The song was performed, for the first time, on The Chris Isaak Hour on April 4, 2009, when Jimmy Chamberlin was still in the band.
 Subsequently, it was performed throughout 2009 with Billy Corgan's Sky Saxon-inspired supergroup, Spirits in the Sky, which featured future Smashing Pumpkins drummer Mike Byrne.
 As well, the song was performed with the Smashing Pumpkins throughout 2010, prior to its official release on Teargarden by Kaleidyscope.
 These early live versions are considerably different musically than the final studio version, with the studio version featuring a different drum arrangement, and a noticeably larger amount of synthesizers.

 Music video

-A 12-minute short film featuring an in-depth look at two female underground wrestlers was released in July, 2011.
-The video was directed by Robby Starbuck and stars Shelly Martinez, Raven and Alissa Flash, which was subsequently edited and released in a traditional music video format.
+A 12-minute short film featuring an in-depth look at two female underground wrestlers was released in July 2011.
+The video, directed by Robby Starbuck and stars Shelly Martinez, Raven and Alissa Flash, was subsequently edited and released in a traditional music video format.